eoinkelly/notes/haskell/learn-you-a-haskell/01-starting-out.md

 * The top level module is Main.
 By default it only exports one function (`main`)

 QUESTION: what about scope within a module?
-    things taht seem to ahve their own scope: functions
+    things that seem to ahve their own scope: functions
         let expressions
         if-else